I like to joke with tourists to bring an extra bag or suitcase when they are preparing for their trip to Malaysia. Why?

 Curry powder is a great take away from your Malaysian vacation.
 It can be used to make, of course, curry dishes but can also be used as a rub in grilling or frying.

 Curry powder is a mixture of many spices like ground ginger, coriander, cumin, pepper and turmeric.
-The turmeric is what gives it the pungent aroma and yellow color.
+The turmeric is what gives it its pungent aroma and yellow color.

 There are different types to choose from besides the “normal” curry powders depending on your tastes: